 Craig was the inspiration that led to getting these Real World Reviews off the ground, so it seems fitting that here he is giving an account of his old 1980s Vauxhall.

-Rob has already kicked off the Real World Reviews series with a wonderfully bittersweet memory of his first car, the Mini Clubman, so I’ll grab the baton and give you the lowdown on mine – a MK2 Vauxhall Astra.
+Rob has already kicked off the Real World Reviews series with a wonderfully bittersweet memory of his first car, the Mini Clubman, so I’ll grab the baton and give you the lowdown on mine: a MK2 Vauxhall Astra.

-This particular example was a five-door built in 1984, and left the factory in a rather questionable shade of golden brown.
+This particular example was a five-door built in 1984 and it left the factory in a rather questionable shade of golden brown.
 This was later supplemented by a primered rear quarter following a rather nasty altercation with a truck.
 Various additional scrapes and bumps, aided and abetted by the ravages of time, had left it in a rather patchy state.
 As a result, the car was affectionately named ‘The Golden Nail’ by all who knew it.

 I had a private name for it though… a special one I only used when we were alone.
 I called it the Vauxhall DisAstra.